There are currently no products in the cart.

-When it comes to gaining muscle, a proper (and intense) weight lifting routine is vital to success.
+When it comes to building muscle, a proper weight lifting routine with the right intensity is vital to your success.
 How frequently you should lift, however, largely depends on your level of experience.

-If you are just starting out, you’re likely to see significant results with as little as two to three days of lifting per week.
-This beginner’s effect doesn’t last forever though, as you will need to start pushing your body harder and harder to see the same kind of results further down the road.
+If you’re just starting out, you’re likely to see significant results with as little as two to three days of lifting per week.
+This beginner’s effect — aka newbie gains — doesn’t last forever though, as you will need to start pushing your body harder and harder to see the same kind of results further down the road.

 - Beginners: 2-3 times per week.